Internet Use Q & A

 - We affirm the right and responsibility of parents and other caregivers to decide which library resources are appropriate for their children and to monitor their children's use of Library resources.

 The Children's Internet Protection Act (CIPA) requires libraries receiving federal support for online technology to implement filters that block material considered obscene, child pornography, or, in the case of persons under the age of 17, harmful to minors.
 In September 2003, the BPL Board of Trustees decided to comply with CIPA.
-The U.S. Supreme Court held that CIPA is constitutional: unlimited adult access to the Internet will be possible, since adults may request that the filtering technology be disabled, and they need not explain the reason for the request.
+The U.S. Supreme Court held that CIPA is constitutional: unlimited adult access to the Internet will be possible, since adults may request that the filtering technology be disabled.
 Thus, adult library users can continue to benefit from federal e-rate discounts, without experiencing undue interference with public Internet access.
+The Internet filter also protects Library computers from websites that download malicious software and harm Library equipment.

 Filtering, although not perfect, will provide a safety screen to block children's access to pornography.
 At Brooklyn Public Library we do everything we can to create a safe and welcoming environment for children, and BPL staff and volunteers work hard to ensure that every child's Library experience is a positive one.
 To this end, Library users are expected to respect the Library's policy and act responsibly with regard to others' sensitivity to certain materials.
 The Library's policy forbids users to access materials that are legally defined as obscene, as child pornography, or, in the case of persons under 17, as harmful to minors.